Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Experimental Results

 \subsubsection{Implementation Details and Evaluation Criterion}

-All experiments are implemented on a computer with Xeon(R) Silver 4116 CPU@2.10GHz and NVIDIA V100 GPU with 32GB memory size.
-The entire RB-AE model is optimized using the Adam optimizer with a learning rate of 0.0001 and a weight decay of 0.00001.
+All experiments are implemented on a computer with Xeon(R) Silver 4116 CPU@2.10 GHz and NVIDIA V100 GPU with a 32-GB memory size.
+The entire NDP-Net model is optimized using the Adam optimizer with a learning rate of 0.0001 and a weight decay of 0.00001.
 The training epoch sizes for the two-phase training procedure are set to 400 and 200.

-The key of fairly comparing the performance of each method is evaluation criterion.
-In this paper, we follows the area under the receiver operating characteristic curve (ROCAUC) for detection and segmentation, which is commonly used as the evaluation metric in unsupervised anomaly detection.
-However, the ROCAUC for segmentation favors large defective areas, which leads to the inaccurate evaluation.
+The key to fairly comparing the performance of each method is the evaluation criterion.
+In this paper, we follow the area under the receiver operating characteristic curve (ROCAUC) for detection and segmentation, which is commonly used as the evaluation metric in unsupervised anomaly detection.
+However, the ROCAUC for segmentation favors large defective areas, which leads to an inaccurate evaluation.
 Thus, we also adopt the normalized area under the per-region overlap curve (PROAUC) as the defect segmentation evaluation criterion.